kantooon/ScheduleViewer/README.txt

 3. Delete flightplans
 4. Edit flightplans
 5. Export flightplans
+6. Add flightplans
-6. Perform the above operations for airline fleets and aircraft
+7. Perform the above operations for airline fleets and aircraft
+8. Check schedules and insert missing aircraft into the aicraft table
+9. Check liveries and display their status in the fleets tab.
+10. Export aircraft conf files.
+11. Export complete XML flightplans

-Point 6 is not functional yet.
+Point 11 is not yet available.

 Requirements:
 =============